 The format of the Dismantling Racism forum will be a combination of information sharing and discussion.
 Each event will start with a lecture or presentation by an individual or representative of an organization.
 This will be followed by a group discussion, with participation among everyone in attendance encouraged.
 We found at our March event that people had a lot to say, and they were eager to share their experiences, concerns, and perspectives.

 Racism is top of mind for many people right now, and we want to create space offline where learning and dialog can take place.
-There is no cost to attend.
+Free to attend, suggested donation.

 May 27th, 6pm –

 October 27th, 7pm – https://www.youtube.com/watch?v=TGFUpM8GjqQ